holstegelab/aghub_docs/docs/research-drive.md

 After configuring `RD` on AGHub, you can either copy files directly or mount Research Drive for interactive use.

-### Recommended for Jobs: Direct Copy
+### Recommended for jobs: direct copy

 Use direct `rclone copy` in batch workflows.
 Mounted Research Drive is available on the UI/login machine, but not reliably inside worker-node jobs.

-Example:

 ```bash
 rclone copy RD:your_folder_name/input ~/input
 rclone copy ~/results RD:your_folder_name/results
 ```

-### Convenient for Interactive Work: Mount
+### Convenient for interactive work: mount

 The AGHub initialization script creates `~/rd` and installs helper commands.

 Mount a folder interactively:

 ```bash
 mount_rd RD:your_folder_name
 ```

 This mounts the Research Drive folder at `~/rd` and keeps the mount process in the background.

 Unmount: